John Beazley: Academic career

 After graduating, Beazley spent time at the British School at Athens.
-He then returned to University of Oxford as a student (equivalent to fellow) and tutor in Classics at Christ Church.
+He then returned to the University of Oxford as a student (equivalent to fellow) and tutor in Classics at Christ Church.

 During World War I, Beazley served in military intelligence.
 For most of the war he worked in Room 40 (Cryptanalysis) of the Admiralty's Naval Intelligence Division, where his colleagues included his fellow-archaeologist Winifred Lamb.
 He held the temporary rank of second lieutenant from March to October 1916 when he was on secondment to the British Army.

 In 1925, he became Lincoln Professor of Classical Archaeology and Art at the University of Oxford, a position he held until 1956.
 He specialised in Greek decorated pottery (particularly black-figure and red-figure), and became a world authority on the subject.
 He adapted the art-historical method initiated by Giovanni Morelli to attribute the specific "hands" (style) of specific workshops and artists, even where no signed piece offered a name, e.g. the Berlin Painter, whose production he first distinguished.
 He looked at the sweep of classical pottery—major and minor pieces—to construct a history of workshops and artists in ancient Athens.
 The first English edition of his book, Attic Red-figure Vase-painters, appeared in 1942 (in German as Attische Vasenmaler des rotfigurigen Stils, 1925).